If you were on an overbooked flight, how much would it take for you to take a flight the next day? $500? $800? $1500?

 - Figures are based on 2020 tax information (tax brackets, exemptions, FICA, etc).

 - You are single, take the standard deduction and have one exemption.

 - We also deduct Social Security and Medicare (FICA), but nothing else.

-This calculator is still valuable if you're married, itemize deductions, or have other special circumstances that affects your take home pay.
-As with anything tax related, it gets complicated very quickly without providing additional insight.
+This calculator is still valuable if you’re married, itemize deductions, or have other special circumstances that affect your take-home pay.
+As with anything tax-related, it gets complicated very quickly without providing additional insight.

 Valuing your time is meant to be a general rule and a way to help you make decisions, so it doesn’t have to be accurate to the penny.
 Does it make a difference if your hour is worth $16.48 or $18.92?
 Not really.